KianBahia/art-portfolio/README.md

 # Art Portfolio

-A minimalist React portfolio for showing paintings, yearly calendars, and an artist bio.
+React portfolio for showing paintings, calendars, and an artist bio.

 ## Running it